rng-guy/NFSMWBartender/README.txt

  • The configuration (.ini) files for this feature set are located in "BartenderSettings/Basic".

- • You can disable any feature of this set by deleting its parameter group or the file containing it.
-This does not apply to the bug fixes: they are tied to entire configuration files instead.
+ • You can disable any feature of this set by deleting the file containing its parameters, but bug fixes do not have parameters and are implicitly tied to specific files instead.

  • Only deleting all configuration files of this feature set disables the two Heat-level fixes.